 The landscape of LinkedIn continues to change, and the way businesses use it is changing too.
-LinkedIn is great if you are searching for a job (or someone to hire!), but it can be useful in B2B relationships.
+LinkedIn is great if you are searching for a job (or someone to hire!) and networking with people in your field, but it can be useful in B2B relationships.

 At its core, LinkedIn is a platform to build relationships.
 That’s the key to using it, even for B2B relationships.
 It’s important to have an engaging, active page to nurture, cultivate, and maintain business connections.